-- Operating keys and DIP switch on FEL60H electronic insert - Operating key for reset password (for Bluetooth login and Maintenanceuser role) - 1+2 Operating keys for device reset (as-delivered state) - Operating key for "Proof test" wizard (> 3 s) - DIP switch for safety function, software-defined (SW, default = MAX) or permanently MIN (in the SW switch position, the MIN or MAX setting is defined by the software.
+- 1 Operating key for reset password (for Bluetooth login and Maintenance user role) - 1+2 Operating keys for device reset (as-delivered state) - 2 Operating key for "Proof test" wizard (> 3 s) - 3 DIP switch for safety function, software-defined (SW, default = MAX) or permanently MIN (in the SW switch position, the MIN or MAX setting is defined by the software.
 MAX is the default value.
-In the MIN switch position, the setting is permanently MIN irrespective of the software). - DIP switch for locking and unlocking the device - Minimum/maximum quiescent current safety can be switched at the electronic insert - MAX = maximum safety: when the tuning fork is covered the output switches to demand mode, e.g. use for overfill protection - MIN = minimum safety: when the tuning fork is uncovered, the output switches to demand mode, e.g. use to prevent pumps from running dry - The setting of the DIP switches on the electronic insert has priority over the settings made via other operation methods (e.g. FieldCare/DeviceCare).
+In the MIN switch position, the setting is permanently MIN irrespective of the software). - 4 DIP switch for locking and unlocking the device - Minimum/maximum quiescent current safety can be switched at the electronic insert - MAX = maximum safety: when the tuning fork is covered the output switches to demand mode, e.g. use for overfill protection - MIN = minimum safety: when the tuning fork is uncovered, the output switches to demand mode, e.g. use to prevent pumps from running dry - The setting of the DIP switches on the electronic insert has priority over the settings made via other operation methods (e.g. FieldCare/DeviceCare).